santiment/academy/src/docs/metrics/nft-collection-price/index.md

 for NFT collections and tokens.
 Based on the collection address and interval, users can fetch data for minimum, maximum and average prices in ETH and USD for NFT collection with that address.
 Also, they can fetch number of trades for some NFT collection.
-Based on the collection address and token ID, users can fetch all the prices of an NFT token.
+Based on the collection address and token ID, users can fetch all the prices for that NFT token.

 For some NFT collection and interval users can fetch buy/sell market volume and count.
 Assumption is that when the majority of the volume is buying NFTs, the market is in a euphoric state.
 On the other hand, when NFT owners accept many orders, the market is depressed.